-5 Takeaways From The First Democratic Debate
+5 Takeaways From The 1st Democratic Debate

 It is remarkable that the candidates had relatively little to say about President Trump.
 It was almost as if he didn't exist — and the candidates cared more about Republican Senate leader Mitch McConnell.

-But Trump is running for reelection — campaigns that almost always come down to referendums on sitting presidents and their policies.
+But Trump is running for reelection — and reelection campaigns almost always come down to referendums on sitting presidents and their policies.
 None of the candidates really made the case as to why they are best equipped to take the fight to Trump.
-That's especially glaring given that Democratic voters are saying what matters most to them is electability and what they want more than anything is to beat Trump.
+That's especially glaring given that Democratic voters are saying that what matters most to them is electability and that what they want more than anything is to beat Trump.

 Even Trump was unperturbed by the debate, dismissing it as boring, and he reserved his biggest criticism for NBC's technical difficulties.